shriya-kamat/wells-fargo/README.md

 # 💼 Wells Fargo Virtual Experience Program – Task 2: Counselor Project

-This repository contains my implementation of **Task 2** from the Wells Fargo Software Engineering Virtual Internship.
+This repository contains my implementation of **Task 2** from the Wells Fargo Software Engineering Job Simulation.
 The task involves building a simple backend structure for a financial counselor application using **Java** and **Spring Boot**.

 ---